COVID-19: CHANCE4ALL RESPONSE

 Dear supporters and sponsors,

 We hope you and your beloved ones are doing well during these challenging times.
-Schools in Zambia have been closed since the end of March, so we, at Chance4all, are glad that the Zambian government has now announced that schools will re-open from Monday September, 21st.
+After schools in Zambia have been closed since the beginning of December 2020, we, at Chance4all, are very glad that schools have now re-opened on Monday, February 1st, 2021.

-Since the closure of schools in March Chance4all put in place various strategies to keep supporting families in need, by distributing food & sanitary items, homework packages, as well as providing tuitions for examinations classes in a safe learning environment.
+During the 6-month closure of schools in 2020, Chance4all put in place various strategies to keep supporting families in need, by distributing food & sanitary items, homework packages, as well as providing tuitions for examinations classes in a safe learning environment.